Witch (Zamrock band): Past members

 Other musicians credited on WITCH's release include keyboardists Cosmos Zani and Slim Ali, percussionist Alex Kunda, and singers A. Rusike and R. Miller.
 The brass band Real Sound Horns appears on both of the band's 1980s releases.
+For the albums Zango and Sogolo, WITCH collaborated with Zambian singers Hanna Tembo and Theresa Ng'ambi.

 Discography

 Credits adapted from Discogs.
 Now-Again reissued information adapted from Bandcamp.